lessrest/maze.land/kosmos/README.md

   * "In the market, you can go north to the old town."

-This would be understood as:

-  * "If the current spot is the market, you can replace the current spot with the old town."

 ## World simulation

 The world grammar is defined with [GF](https://www.grammaticalframework.org).